DHTMLX/docs-suite/docs/form/work_with_form.md

 Example: *+9 (123) 123-1234*

-- license plate
+- license plate format

-The format of license plate usually contains a combination of letters, numbers and symbols.
-You can specify this data format as a string value of the `patternMask` property:
+The format for license plate usually contains a combination of letters, numbers and symbols.
+You can specify this data format as a string value of the [`patternMask`](#patternmask) property:

 ~~~jsx
 {